Get insider access

 4. Best Lower Mid-Range Headphones For Music

 For a great listening experience without breaking the bank, try the Philips Fidelio X2HR.
-These open-back headphones are bulkier than the HiFiMan Sundara 2020 and have a less immersive passive soundstage.
+These open-back headphones are bulkier than the HiFiMan Sundara 2020 and have a less immersive-feeling passive soundstage.
 However, they offer a much lower bass extension, making genres like hip-hop and EDM sound more thumpy and powerful than on some pricier open-back headphones.
-The rest of the frequency range is very neutral, with great fidelity in the mid and treble ranges, making vocals and instruments sound crisp, clear, detailed, and present.
+The rest of the frequency range is well-balanced, with great fidelity in the mid and treble ranges, making vocals and instruments sound crisp, clear, detailed, and present.

 See our review